Understanding Medical Codes: Unspecified Psychosis ICD-10

 Seeking professional support

+Whether you’ve experienced psychosis or are living with other mental health concerns, seeking professional insight and guidance can empower you to improve your mental health and overall well-being.
 For some forms of psychosis, like those triggered by long-term mental health conditions, such as schizophrenia or bipolar disorder, treatment may involve pharmacotherapy, including antipsychotics or other types of medication.
-These must be prescribed by a doctor or psychiatrist, and it can be vital to inform your prescribing provider if you experience any side effects.
+These must be prescribed by a doctor or psychiatrist, and remember to inform your prescribing provider if you experience any side effects.

 Getty/MoMo Productions